 We look at the concerns that could be affecting your drivers and how to keep them safe on the roads

 Long driving hours can have a detrimental effect on the well-being of drivers over time.
-Sitting in one position for up to 11 hours a day, week in, week out can affect your ability to stay safe on the roads.
-Fatigue, poor sleeping patterns, using prescriptions drugs and a general feeling towards poor physical health can all impact on driving ability.
+Sitting in one position for hours at a time each day, week in, week out can affect your ability to stay safe on the roads.
+Drowsy driving, poor sleeping patterns, using prescription or over the counter drugs and a general feeling towards poor physical health can all impact on driving ability.

 What can fleet managers do to maintain healthy drivers?